yusefg5/GWAS-Project/DesignDoc.md

     - Updated demos of PLINK2 file formats (map/pd, bed/bim/fam, and pgen/pvar/psam)

     - Freshly formatted Github wiki with step-by-step screenshots, which will include locuszoom directions and interpretation

+    - Add demo for PCA plots.

 # Non-Goals

--To not make it specific towards any IDE
+- To not make it specific towards any IDE

--To not diverge too far from the simplicity in the original tutorial
+- To not diverge too far from the simplicity in the original tutorial

 # Proposed Solution